HoustonJ2013/Capstone_DL_Object_detection/README.md

 - Memory constraints: training a deep nets with high-resolution image in the pipeline consumes a significant amount of memory.
 For a typical GPU of 8 GB mem and input image size of 481 x 481, training a deep nets only allows 2 pictures in a batch.

 The two challenges above require a significant change and experiment on top of the current network structure.
-There is another structure proposed by Facebook AI research ([mask RCNN](https://github.com/matterport/Mask_RCNN) that is worth to test in the further.
+There is another structure proposed by Facebook AI research ([mask RCNN](https://github.com/matterport/Mask_RCNN)) that is worth to test in the future.

 - Data sets: A good quality data sets in each applicatoin domain is essential